Deal with a jealous girlfriend

 - 1Stop looking at other women when she's around.Advertisement

-- 2Do not, under any circumstances, call her crazy.Questioning her mental health is only going to make her more angry and upset.
-Even if you didn't do anything wrong, refrain from calling her crazy, nuts, psycho - or anything like that.Advertisement
+- 2Questioning her mental health is only going to make her more angry and upset.
+Even if you didn't do anything wrong, refrain from calling her crazy, nuts, psycho - or anything like that.Do not, under any circumstances, call her crazy.Advertisement

 - 3Don't be secretive.